-And don’t forget that many users of social media actually search within those channels – so if you are not on Facebook, Twitter, LinkedIn etc, then you won’t be found in those searches.
+And don't forget that many social media users search within those channels – so if you are not on Facebook, Twitter, LinkedIn etc., you won't be found in those searches.

 It's no good producing loads of great blog posts, eBooks, web content and the like if you don't tell anyone about it.

-Given the huge amounts of content produced every single minute on the Internet, you can’t afford to leave it to organic search to unearth your fabulous content.
+Given the vast amounts of content produced every single minute on the Internet, you can't afford to leave it just to organic search to unearth your fantastic content.

 Social media is an excellent way of getting the word out – publicising your great content to a mass audience.

-Whilst the software tools and cost of entry may be negligible, the cost in terms of time is significant.
+Whilst the software tools and cost of entry may be negligible*, the cost in terms of time is high.

-In order to successfully employ social media in a marketing campaign, you need to invest substantial amounts of time over a long period to see useful results.
+To successfully employ social media in a marketing campaign, you need to invest substantial amounts of time over a long period to see valuable results.

 It takes a high level of commitment, which ultimately costs significant amounts of money.
 But the more time you give to social media, the greater the results.

-Not only do you need to stick at it, you need to constantly feed it too.
-Most social media channels need constant attention to maintain momentum.
+You need to stick at it and constantly feed it.
+Most social media channels need consistent attention to maintain momentum.

-This implies a co-operative culture between departments and a certain level of commitment from senior management.
+This implies a collaborative culture between departments and a certain level of commitment from senior management.

-Dealing with customer issues in a timely and genuinely helpful manner will serve as a great advert for your company.
+However, dealing with customer issues in a timely and genuinely helpful manner will serve as an excellent advert for your company.

-With social media the rules are constantly changing – from the algorithm used by Facebook to pick which of your posts to display, to the length of tweets, to the user interface in LinkedIn.
+With social media, the rules are constantly changing.
+From Facebook algorithms to pick which posts to display, to the length of tweets, to the user interface in LinkedIn.

-It can easily become a full-time job just to keep up with the latest trends and current best practice.
+It can quickly become a full-time job to keep up with the latest trends and current best practices.

-New social media platforms are launched and others die.
-This dramatically affects planning and strategy; so you have to keep reviewing and revising the social media landscape and your social marketing strategy on an ongoing basis to stay relevant and effective.
+New social media platforms are launched, and others die.
+This dramatically affects planning and strategy, so you have to keep reviewing and revising the social media landscape and your social marketing strategy on an ongoing basis to stay relevant and practical.

 Other forms of marketing allow you to tightly control the message and its distribution, making sure that only that message is communicated and nothing else.

-Social media is more casual and more open.
-But with the sheer volume of posts and constant conversation, it can be easy to take your eye off the ball and make public something you shouldn’t have or post something that is open to misinterpretation.
+Social media is more casual and more open than most media channels.
+But with the sheer volume of posts and constant conversation, it can be easy to take your eye off the ball and make public something you shouldn't have or post something open to misinterpretation.

-However, it’s very nature – its informality and openness – also means that it much more forgiving than other media.
+However, social media's very nature – its informality and openness – also means that it can be more forgiving than other media.
 Even a severe social media crisis can be turned around if handled well and with the right attitude.

-Even though there may be a wealth of data available, it can be surprisingly difficult to measure the Return On Investment (ROI) of your social media efforts.
+Even though there may be a wealth of data available, it can be difficult to measure your social media efforts' Return On Investment (ROI).

-Social media usage spans many countries of the world, and so will your content - something to bear in mind if you have different strategies and pricing in different countries.
+Social media usage spans many countries of the world, and so will your content – something to bear in mind if you have different strategies and pricing in other countries.

-And of course the larger your organisation, the greater the challenge will be to keep everyone on message in each department worldwide.
+The larger your organisation, the greater the challenge is to keep everyone on message in each department worldwide.

 In a world where every customer can share their experience – good or bad – where everyone expresses an opinion, and where it all gets shared on social media platforms and review sites, there's nowhere to hide if your product or service isn't up to scratch.

-I’d go so far as to say that today, you simply can't afford to have a bad product or service.
-Gone are the days where you could simply spend money on marketing to promote a poor product and it would work.
+I'd go so far as to say that today, you can't afford to have a lousy product or service.
+Gone are the days when you could spend money on marketing to promote a poor product, and you could still have a successful company.

-Likewise, your company ethics and morality are also fair game for social media users.
+Likewise, your company ethics and morality are also fair game for social media comment.

-You have to be sure that your product or service is good and your company is ethical before you even start creating content and marketing to social media users.
+You have to be sure that your product or service meets your customer's needs and your company is ethical and green before you even start creating content and marketing to social media users.

 Using social media professionally to promote a product or service takes time and commitment.
-But there is also a very real danger that you can becoming completely consumed by it.
-This isn't really so surprising when you consider that social media platforms are deliberately designed to be addictive.
+But there is also a real danger that you can become entirely consumed by it.
+This isn't so surprising, considering that social media platforms are designed to be addictive.